TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.sentinel/sentinel-billing-questions-about-data-usage.md

     articleId="sentinel-billing-questions-about-data-usage"
 />

-# Understanding more about data usage
+# Understand more about data use

-If you want to better understand how data usage affects you, the article [Azure Sentinel pricing](https://azure.microsoft.com/pricing/details/azure-sentinel/) explains how the Azure Sentinel pricing model works and you can also use the [Calculator](https://azure.microsoft.com/pricing/calculator/) provided to better estimate your future costs
+To better understand how data use affects you, see [Azure Sentinel pricing](https://azure.microsoft.com/pricing/details/azure-sentinel/) for more information on how the Azure Sentinel pricing model works.
+YOu can also use the [Calculator](https://azure.microsoft.com/pricing/calculator/) provided to better estimate your future costs.